Sircjarr/RandomSample/README.md

 # RandomSample
 Produces a text file that displays a chosen random number of trees given a vineyard with any number of rows and columns.
+This program is used for entomology experiments.